 The Seeds of Nationalist Backlash

 This skepticism about Democracy is not new to Egyptians and they should not be blamed – at least not entirely.
 Egypt has never had real experience with democracy.
 Following the 1952 coup d’etat which established the Arab Republic of Egypt, the first step Nasser and the Free Soldiers took was to dissolve all political parties existing at the time.
-In the years that followed, the achievement of greater national goals continuously justified authoritarian rule.
+In the years that followed, the achievement of greater national goals continuously justified delaying democracy.
 Sadat, after a small experiment with democracy in which he allowed the Muslim Brothers to participate in political life, concluded that it was a double-edged sword.
 Under Mubarak, opposition movements like Kefaya (enough) were dismissed as western agents.
-Adding to that, Egypt’s alliance with the US did not serve democracy in Egypt.
-As Jason Brownlee puts it successive U.S. administrations have prevented democracy in Egypt, out fear of its incompatibility with its interests in the region, namely Israel’s security, combating Soviet influence, and fighting Global War on Terror.
+Adding to that, Egypt’s alliance with the US did not always consistently serve democracy in Egypt.
+As Jason Brownlee argues, successive U.S. administrations have prevented democracy in Egypt, out fear of its incompatibility with its interests in the region, namely Israel’s security, combating Soviet influence, and fighting Global War on Terror.

 Bread, Freedom and Social Equality

 For years the U.S., through the US-Middle East Partnership initiative, has attempted to promote democracy in the MENA region through civil society funding and support for the free market.
 With the Arab uprisings, the U.S. seemed to be making high returns on this investment.
 However, Egypt’s experience proves otherwise and should serve as a cautionary tale for the current US administration.
 Although the 2011 uprisings were couched in democratic lexicon, the term “democracy” carried multiple meanings in Egypt.
 While some are fundamentally opposed to democracy, as a Western value, others associate it with better standards of living observed in Western democratic societies.
-After 2013, many Egyptians came to associate the term with American interventionism and neo-imperialism.
+After 2013, many Egyptians came to associate the term with American interventionism.

 Arguably, protesters in Tahrir square did not call for democracy as the political scientist Dahl defines it or an Islamic state as Hassan Al Banna, founder of the Muslim Brotherhood, envisioned it; instead, they called for Bread, Freedom, and Social Equality.
 When Morsi failed to deliver his electoral promises, the thin support for the democratic processes that brought him to power faltered.
 This is not surprising, with so many Egyptians living under the poverty line, struggling to make a living.
 As an Egyptian working with USAID programs put it “the poor don’t have the energy to focus on these things [civil society] given deteriorating socioeconomic conditions.“At this juncture, the U.S. should refrain from confronting Sisi.
-Instead, President Trump should use his personal relationship with Sisi to promote a long-term developmental approach to democracy in Egypt that prioritizes socio-economic development and state building.
+Instead, President Trump should use his personal relationship with Sisi to promote a long-term developmental approach to democracy in Egypt that prioritizes socio-economic development and state-building.
 So long as the opposition in Egypt remains fragmented, and the social and economic conditions dire, the non-democratic structure of Egypt’s political system is unlikely to change with or without Sisi.